Product May Have Been Discontinued

 Based on its ingredients alone, 4Health Untamed looks like an above-average dry kibble.

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 46% for the overall product line.

 And a fat-to-protein ratio of about 57%.

-When you consider the protein-boosting effect of the lentils, chickpeas, flaxseed and pea products, this looks like the profile of a kibble containing just a moderate amount of meat.
+However, when you consider the protein-boosting effect of the lentils, chickpeas, flaxseed and the multiple pea products, this looks like the profile of a kibble containing just a moderate amount of meat.

-4Health Untamed is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.
+4Health Untamed is a grain-free dry dog food using a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.